ALICAN TAYLANProjects

 Writings

-Alican Taylan is an independent architect, engineer, and a Ph.D. student in the History of Architecture and Urban Development at Cornell University, where he studies nineteenth-century environmental and colonial history.
+Alican Taylan is an architectural historian in the Ph.D. program at Cornell's History of Architecture and Urban Development.
+His research studies the intersections of architecture and environmental history in the nineteenth century with a focus on the Sahel.
+Methodologically, he is interested in transimperial histories of intertwined architectural development and microhistory as a historiographical approach.
 Recently, he curated Strategic Landforms (2024), an exhibition about military architectural production in French Senegal over the nineteenth century, which questioned the role of colonial infrastructure in modernization processes in West Africa.
-His current areas of research interest include turn-of-the-century socialist utopianism, the environmental assumptions of modern architecture, colonial infrastructure in nineteenth-century West Africa, and modernist architect Tony Garnier’s functional urbanism.

-From 2018 to 2022, he was a visiting assistant professor at Pratt Institute's graduate architecture program.
+Alican is also an architect (MArch) and engineer (MEng).
+From 2018 to 2022, he was a visiting assistant professor at Pratt Institute's graduate architecture program in the studio sequence.
 He contributed to various exhibitions, including co-curating Confronting Carbon Form (2023) first shown at The Cooper Union, which explored innovative disciplinary approaches to addressing environmental concerns in architecture.
 He was a co-curator of the exhibition Aesthetics of Prosthetics (2019) at Pratt Institute's School of Architecture.
 He contributed to the 2018 Turkish pavilion at the Venice Biennale.

 His work has been supported by grants from institutions including the Architectural League, the New York State Council on the Arts, the Graham Foundation, the Institute for European Studies and the Einaudi Center at Cornell University, the Cornell Council for the Arts, and Pratt Institute.
 His writing and work have been featured in various journals, periodicals, and co-edited volumes including Log, Metropolis Magazine, Mimar.ist, NYRA, Plat, and The Architect's Newspaper.
 He previously worked in the offices of architects Peter Eisenman, Shigeru Ban, and Thomas Leeser.